 Termination is something to consider when you feel like you’ve gotten what you needed out of therapy and would like to graduate!

 If you do decide to terminate for any reason, please just let me know.
-No hard feelings and I will wish you the best on your continued journey!
+There will be no hard feelings and I will wish you the best on your continued journey!
 I will also be here for you if you need me in the future.

 When and How to Tell Me You'd Like to Make a Change